awsdocs/amazon-efs-user-guide/doc_source/delete-efs-fs.md

 File system deletion is a destructive action that you can't undo\.
 You lose the file system and any data you have in it\.
 Any data that you delete from a file system is gone, and you can't restore the data\.
 When users delete data from a file system, that data is immediately rendered unusable\.
 EFS force\-overwrites the data in an eventual manner\.

+**Note**
+You cannot delete a file system that is part of an EFS Replication configuration\.
+You need to delete the replication configuration first\.
+For more information, see [Deleting a replication configuration](efs-replication.md#delete-replications)\.

 **Important**
 You should always unmount a file system before you delete it\.